Can I become a foster parent?

 Yes.
 Many foster parents live in rented properties.
 You may need to let your landlord know that you are planning on fostering.
 The most important thing is that you have a spare room.

 Yes.
-We encourage applications from LGBT+ and heterosexual applicants.
+We encourage applications from LGBTQ+ and heterosexual applicants.
 We assess your experience and ability to care, not your sexuality.

 Yes.
 We will look at what other experience you’ve had of caring for children.
 This could be through other family, work or voluntary activities.
 We provide training in caring for children as part of the assessment process.
 We would need to check with you that it is fostering rather than adoption you are looking to do.